Qiangxiao-Zhou/IRs_data/README.md

 ﻿
 # **The files in this folder are related to the paper:"Energy Consumption Modeling for Industrial Robots: A Dual-Stage Coupled Framework with Error Compensation Mechanism".**

 Look at the paper for more details.
+Link:

 If you found any problem, please communicate it at: q.x.zhou.work@gmail.com